v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

 9. On the **Verify you own this domain** page, you must copy the **TXT value** (NOT the TXT name) so that you can configure the domain later on in DNS Manager.
 To do so, select the **Copy record** icon that appears to the left of the **TXT value** (to the left of **MS=msXXXXXXXX**).
 If a dialog box appears, select **Allow access** to copy this value from the webpage to your clipboard.  <br/>

-    ‎**Important:** Do not select the **Verify** button at this point; instead, proceed to the next step.
+    ‎**Important:** Do NOT select the **Verify** button at this point; instead, proceed to the next step.
 However, if you did select the **Verify** button, you will receive an error indicating the system could not find the record you added for this domain (you can do this if you want to see the error; there is no harm in it).
 Therefore, you must complete the next series of steps to add the TXT record to this domain in **DNS Manager**.
 Once you finish that process, you will be instructed to return back to this page and select the **Verify** button so that you can complete the process of adding this domain in the Microsoft 365 admin center.
+Therefore, proceed to the next step now.

 9. Before you can verify you own this domain in the **Add domain** wizard, you must first add a DNS record for this domain in Server Manager.
 Select the **Server Manager** icon that appears in your taskbar at the bottom of the page.
 Maximize the Server Manager window if necessary.

 10. In **Server Manager Dashboard,** select **Tools** in the top right corner of the window.
 In the drop-down menu that appears, select **DNS**, which will open **DNS Manager**.
 Maximize the DNS Manager window.

 11. In the **DNS Manager** window, in the **File Explorer** section in the left-hand column, under **LON-DC1** expand the **Forward Lookup Zones** folder and then select the **xxxUPNxxx.xxxCustomDomainxxx.xxx** zone that you previously added in Windows PowerShell (where xxxUPNxxx is the unique UPN name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's domain name).
+Make sure you select the zone in the left-hand column and not in the middle pane.

-12. Right-click on this **xxxUPNxxx.xxxCustomDomainxxx.xxx** zone, and in the menu that appears, select **Other New Records...**
+12. Right-click on this **xxxUPNxxx.xxxCustomDomainxxx.xxx** zone that you previously selected in the left-hand column.
+In the menu that appears, select **Other New Records...** (Note: If you right-click on the zone in the middle pane, the **Other New Records...** option will be disabled).

 13. In the **Resource Record Type** window that appears, in the **Select a resource record type** field, scroll down and select **Text (TXT),** and then select the **Create Record...** button at the bottom of the window.